thomas-roux/iris_analysis/README.md

 - minimum
 - maximum
 - quartiles
 of the whole sample and of each Iris species.
-In addition, it plots a histogram of both the entire sample and each Iris species in turn.
-These descriptive statistics can then be used to make an informed decision on normality of data distribution.
+In addition, it plots a histogram with distribution curve of all variables for both the entire sample and each Iris species in turn.
+These descriptive statistics can then be used to make an informed decision on normality of data distribution for further inferential statistics.

 The program then displays a scatterplot of sepal length to sepal width, and petal length to petal width for the entire sample, and again for each species in turn.
 Finally, a correlation matrix of each variable for the entire sample, and between each species, is determined.